How do bacteria reproduce?

 Use this resource to answer the questions that follow.

-- Describe the steps of binary fission.
+- What is the outcome of binary fission.

-- Describe the processes of transformation and conjugation.
+- Describe the process of binary fission.

 - What is transduction?